 One story that has been little told is of how the onslaught of American "anthropologists," "ethnographers," "archaeologists," "collectors," traders and missionaries removed so much of the history and patrimony of the Southwestern tribes that some have none left.
 There is more ancient and early contact Native American pottery hidden in the basement of Harvard's Peabody Museum than there is on display anywhere.
 So much pottery was removed from the living pueblos and from their ancient ancestors homes that some have no traditional pottery to recover their past from.
 Most of the financially-backed looters excused their deeds and greed by saying (and believing) that they were saving the last few remnants of a dying people's art by placing it safely under the care of their respective universities and museums.
 Other looters were more honest: they were only in it for the money... and the looters came from all over the Western world of the time.
 Today's looters are still in it for the money and they seem to mostly operate out of homesteads in the Four Corners region.
 Instead of riding in on horseback and poking around for a few days with a pick and shovel, today's looters find their sites using Google Earth and dash around in helicopters like Special Forces commandos doing raids behind enemy lines.
 And their black market just seems to keep growing and growing.

-At most other pueblos, modern potters only have the designs they find on the broken ancient pot shards littering the ground around their villages to work with.
+At most other pueblos, modern potters only have the designs they find on the broken ancient potsherds littering the ground around their villages to work with.
 And if the main village of the people has been forced to move since Spanish contact, there is precious little of that, either.
 Thomas Tenorio told me he got his first designs from a book of hand-drawn Santo Domingo designs authored by Kenneth Chapman in the early 1900s.
 Josephine Nahohai was awarded an expenses-paid trip to the Smithsonian Institute and took most of her family along.
-They spent days copying ancient Zuni designs off the pottery they found there.
+They spent days copying ancient Zuni designs off the pottery they found in the storerooms there.
 Other potters vie for the Durbin Fellowship to the School for Advanced Research.
 That offers them 90 days of artist-in-residence privileges.
 Most spend a good part of that time in the vaults, copying designs from the ancient pottery stored there.
 Franklin Peters told me he spent so much time making drawings in the vaults that he doesn't remember what else he did the whole time.

 Thankfully, Puebloan pottery is not now (nor likely ever was) a purely utilitarian item: in the pueblos, pottery has a spirit.
 It is a product of Mother Earth and her body forms the vessel and her bounty provides both the paints to decorate it with and the very need for creating the pottery in the first place.
 The children of Mother Earth who create pottery are aware of that spirit in the clay, in the paint, and ultimately in the spiritual synergy of the created vessel itself.
 The making of pottery is an integral aspect of their spirituality, especially should they be making ceremonial pottery.

 Ceremonial pottery carries special designs on it that aren't supposed to be seen by anyone not directly initiated into the rites of the particular clan.
 Before the 1890s, it was often made and reused a number of times before being destroyed.
-Then came James and Matilda Stephenson to Zia around 1890.
+Then came James and Matilda Cox Stephenson to Zia around 1890.
 He somehow saw a pot with the famous Zia sun symbol on it and he started negotiating to buy it.
 Within a few days he was dead under mysterious circumstances and Matilda had left to return to Washington DC.
 The pot was removed from the Zia Fire Clan's sacred kiva shortly after that and disappeared.
 It next appeared in artist Andrew Dasburg's home in Santa Fe, then disappeared again before being found at the School for Advanced Research, housed back then in the Palace of the Governors in Santa Fe (the same structure where the Spanish had holed up in the beginning of the 1680 Pueblo Revolt).
 The pot was finally returned to Zia's Fire Clan in 2000, well after the sun symbol on it had appeared on the state flag and well after it started appearing in places as disparate as a Credit Union's logo, an Eastern New Mexico University sports team logo, the flag of the city of Madison, Wisconsin, on a plumbing company's trucks and on the sides of many portable toilets serviced by another company based in Albuquerque.
 Since about 1895, all the pueblo clans began destroying their ceremonial pottery after each use, and making new for the next ceremonies.

 While the Puebloans were treated brutally by the Spanish and their priests, enslaved and forced to convert to Franciscan Catholicism, their religion and their culture was not completely stamped out.
 Their spiritual practices, their languages and their cultures went underground.
 Most have endured with little change over the centuries.

-When the United States took possession of the Southwest from Mexico in 1848, they largely ignored the pueblos as the pueblos were seemingly not as warlike as the nomadic Apache, Comanche, Kiowa and Navajo.
+When the United States took possession of the Southwest from Mexico in 1848, they largely ignored the pueblos as the pueblos were seemingly not as warlike as the nomadic Apache, Comanche, Kiowa and Dineh.
 They didn't terrorize homesteaders and settlers like the nomadic tribes did.
 The Treaty of Guadalupe-Hidalgo also confirmed the pueblos as distinct sovereign entities officially recognized by the United States Government.
 Each had that kind of agreement in place with Spain and Mexico long before the Americans arrived.

 It's only in the most recent decades that the Puebloan culture has been truly threatened.
 As tiny islands in the ocean of an alien culture, the Pueblos are finding their youth less willing to learn and speak their native tongues, less willing to learn the traditional techniques of living in harmony with the Earth, and less willing to learn the complex and morally strict rites of the kivas.